threefoldtech/zos/docs/internals/node/readme.md

 ## Zbus

-Flist module is available on zbus over the following channel
+Node module is available on zbus over the following channel

 | module | object | version |
 |--------|--------|---------|